SSR-Speech: Towards Stable, Safe and Robust Zero-shot Text-based Speech Editing and Synthesis: Experiments

 \subsection{Results}

 Table \ref{tab:result1} presents the results of the speech editing evaluations on RealEdit.
 SSR-Speech outperforms the baselines across all metrics.
-From the ablation studies, we observed that CFG significantly contributes to the performance improvement, effectively resolving the long silence issue in the AR model.
+From the ablation studies, we observed that inference-only CFG significantly contributes to the performance improvement, effectively resolving the long silence issue in the AR model.
+By reducing the probabilities of undesired tokens, inference-only CFG ensures more stable and natural generation.
 From the MOSNet-M results, this advantage is especially pronounced in multi-span editing.
 Comparing with VoiceCraft that would run inference for 10 times using different margin parameters, our proposed SSR-Speech is able to inference once and obtain a stable result.

 Context-aware decoding (CD) also enhances performance, particularly in speech with background sounds, as the unedited spans provide additional context for the model.
-Therefore, SSR-Speech with CD gets much better MOSNet-N results than the others.
+Therefore, SSR-Speech with CD gets much better MOSNet-N results than the others, which bypasses the quantizer for unedited spans, preserving the unchanged parts of the audio more effectively.
 While watermarking (WM) does not impact performance, it adds frame-level watermarks to the synthesized audio, increasing the model's security.
+Both CFG and watermark encoding independently contribute to improved performance in speech editing, while their combination achieves the best results.

 Consistent with previous work \cite{DBLP:journals/corr/abs-2406-04840,DBLP:conf/icml/RomanFEDFT24}, we found that our watermark detector achieves a binary classification accuracy of $99.9\%$ for detecting watermarks, demonstrating a strong ability to distinguish which parts of an audio sample have been edited by SSR-Speech.